Health & Medical Sciences Academy

 Program alumni include recipients of the world’s most coveted science and math honors, including 13 Nobel Prizes, 13 National Medals of Science, six Breakthrough Prizes, 21 MacArthur Foundation Fellowships and two Fields Medals.

-This year Senior Rachel Field is among the 300 top scholars selected by the Regeneron Science Talent Search for her research surrounding bio-pathways associated with the degenerative diseases, ALS.
+Last year Senior Rachel Field was among the 300 top scholars selected by the Regeneron Science Talent Search for her research surrounding bio-pathways associated with the degenerative diseases, ALS.
 If her research is clinically supported it could help mitigate ALS symptoms as well as prolong the lives of those who suffer from the disease.

-We are very proud of Rachel for her accomplishments, her commitment to learning and her contributions to Monticello High School.
+We are very proud of Rachel for her accomplishments, her commitment to learning and her contributions to Monticello High School and we hope she is enjoying her freshmen year in college.